Residential cluster development: Purpose

-However, installing a package wastewater treatment plant (WWTP) for the development (which acts as a small cluster plant, eliminating the need for individual septic tanks) or using biofilters with each septic system make smaller lot sizes acceptable.
-In addition, providing a package WWTP reduces the diameter and depth of collection sewer lines for the cluster, thus reducing the overall cost of infrastructure.

-The final primary issue with cluster development is the issue of dealing with open, recreational, and agricultural space.
-These areas serve as benefits in many respects but are also issues that are required to be dealt with.
-The maintenance of open and recreational space requires the formation of home owners associations that necessitate fees for taxes, insurance and general upkeep.
-This would not be necessary under a typical subdivision, but people would have their own maintenance expenses.
-As to agriculture: people enjoying living next to it until there is a need to apply fertilizer or pesticides.
-This fact cannot be avoided, but through proper use of cluster development, there can be wider gaps and barriers between agricultural land and residential properties, which would limit exposure to unwanted byproducts.

 Application

 The model ordinance for cluster development is section 4.7 in the Smart Growth Codes, issued by the American Planning Association.
 Along with introducing the concept of residential cluster development, the ordinance outlines the process of application, site planning and implementation.

 The primary requisites for application of cluster development are that all principal or accessory uses are allowed and that multifamily dwelling, duplexes, and townhouses are permitted.
 As well the application of maximal lot coverage, floor area ratios, building height, and parking requirements to the entire site as opposed to the individual lot.
 Provisions of a cluster development require that the site is at least 2 to 5 acre and there is no minimum to lot dimensions; furthermore each house can be no more than 12 ft from the street with yard that is at least 25 ft.
 There also needs to be the ability to place more than one principal building on each lot, and lastly no less than 25% of the site is used for open space.

 Included in the application, the site plan is required to consist of the street and sidewalk layout, the maximum number and type of dwelling units proposed, and how much area they will occupy, with calculations; as well as the area of parking, open space, and other accessories.
 To calculate the permitted amount of dwellings, one must measure the gross area of the site in acres and tenths of an acre, then subtract the gross area of the public and private streets and public dedicated improvement; the remainder will be the build able area.
 Then divide the net build able area by the smallest minimum lot size; round this number to the nearest lower number and the figure will be the maximum number of units.